 - Refined vegetable oils, nut oils, and seed oils

-- Nightshade spices such as paprika, chili pepper, and black pepper
+- Nightshade spices such as paprika, and chili pepper

 - Seed-based spices such star anise, coriander, celery seed, and cumin